 It is also important to remember that you need to factor in desserts or snacks at the pavilions as well.
 While it is not required to get one at every pavilion, it is really important to stay well-fed and hydrated (with water!) on this journey to avoid over-drinking.

-In order to not spend a fortune on this adventure, I highly recommended that you share drinks with your friends (to the extent you are comfortable because of COVID).
+In order to not spend a fortune on this adventure, I highly recommend that you share drinks with your friends.
 That way, everyone can try a lot of drinks to fill out their Epcot drinking around the World passport without everyone needing to buy a drink individually.

 You can also have the members of your group take turns buying drinks (if you are sharing) so that the cost is more evenly split between your friend group.